archtutorials-adelaide/extreme_territories/_posts/How_to_import_shapefiles_Grasshopper.md

 ---
 # How to import shapefiles into Grasshopper using Urbano

-In this tutorial we are going to explore how we can import vector and features data from a shapefile into a Grasshopper definition using [Urbano](https://www.food4rhino.com/app/urbano) plugin.
+In this tutorial we are going to explore how to import vector and features data from a shapefile into a Grasshopper definition using [Urbano](https://www.food4rhino.com/app/urbano) plugin.
 This tutorial is divided in three parts:

 * Installing software dependencies